-Appointed in the month of April 2005, Mr. Serge Courville, full professor at Université Laval, performs the duties of commissioner.
-Mr. Bruno Jean, professor of Sociology and Regional Development at the University of Québec, Rimouski, will carry out the work of a Commissioner after his appointment in October 2011.
+Appointed in April 2005, Serge Courville, geographer, professor emeritus at Université Laval, carries out the duties of commissioner.
+Appointed in October 2011, Bruno Jean, sociologist, professor at Université du Québec à Rimouski, also carries out the duties of commissioner.

-Mr. Courville holds a Ph.D. in Geography from Université de Montréal (1979), where he also acquired a background in education and school administration.
-A retired professor from Université Laval, he taught at the Geography Department from 1981 to 2004, where he founded the Laboratoire de géographie historique, which subsequently became part of the Centre interuniversitaire d’études québécoises.
-Prior to that, Mr. Courville had been in the employ of the Montréal School Board (1964-1979) and the Government of Québec, with the Ministère de l'Environnement (1979-1981).
+Mr. Courville has a Ph.D. in Geography from the Université de Montréal (1979), where he also acquired a background in education and school administration.
+A Université Laval emeritus professor, he taught in the Geography Department from 1981 to 2004, founding the Historical Geography Laboratory that subsequently became part of the Interuniversity Centre for Québec Studies.

 Prior to that, Mr. Courville was employed by the Montréal School Board (1964-1979) and the Government of Québec, in the Ministère de l'Environnement (1979-1981).